 Due to the COVID-19 outbreak, in-person district and council meetings, activities, and events have restrictions; council camp events have restrictions.
 The council office and Scouts Shops open with limited staff and social distancing protocols.
 Learn More.

 Arrowhead District Town Hall (Roundtable)

-May 14, 2020 | 7:00 - 8:30 pm | Virtual
+August 12, 2021 | 7:00 - 8:30 pm | Virtual

 St. Matins Lutheran Church (1123 Burney Rd, Sugar Land, TX 77498) to help unit leaders plan and carry out their own program.
 The town hall is a form of supplemental training for volunteers.
 The objective of the town hall is to give leaders program ideas, information on events and training opportunities, and an opportunity to share experiences and enjoy fun and fellowship with other Scouting leaders.
 As a result of the town hall experience, unit leaders will be inspired, motivated, informed, and able to provide a stronger program for their Scouts.
 Like us on Facebook at www.facebook.com/SHACArrowheadDistrict.

 Like us on Facebook

-June 1-5, 2020 | 4:00 pm - 8:00 pm
+June 14-18, 2021 | 4:00 pm - 8:00 pm

 The registration fee is $61.50 for the first Scout and $60 for each additional Scout.
-The fee for volunteers is $10.
+The fee for volunteers and tot-lot is $10.
 The registration fee includes a t-shirt, patch, and program supplies.
-All youth entering 1st grading through age 18 must be registered with the Boy Scouts of America.
+All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
 A registered parent/guardian must be onsite at all times when tot-lots (siblings ages 3-5) and Tigers (going into 1st grade) are at camp.